- 3 hours

 Is this tour good for kids and teens?

 Yes!
-We have some excellent family friendly guides who can appeal to the learning styles of children.
-We have a separate Building the City walk just for families with children 12 and under.
+We have some excellent family-friendly guides who can appeal to the learning styles of children.
 When booking, feel free to provide us with information about your children such as favorite school subjects, and hobbies.
 This way we can match you with the best possible guide.

 Is this a walking intensive tour?